Homeschooling Math Online Review

 - Is there revision?

-Assessing progress is also done easily, even if you don’t join.
-When you use the trial version you can do little topic tests and see where your child is up to.
-When doing this I realised I hadn’t taught 24 hour time or Roman numerals.
+Assessing progress is also done easily using their topic tests.
+During a topic test I realised I hadn’t taught 24 hour time or Roman numerals.
 You can also quickly work through lessons seeing if your child understands a concept or if they need more work.
 This is great for remedial work or if you want to fast track your child.

-Just the other day my high school son was studying for a math test and he wanted to know about polynomials and surds (I had no idea) , so we looked it up in the math online search box and listened to the explanation.
-I couldn’t believe it—I even understood the explanation.
-My son commented that he finds the Math Online tutorials so easy to understand.
+I also loved the search feature.
+For example, when my high school son was studying for a math test and he wanted to know about polynomials and surds (I had no idea), we looked it up in the math online search box and listened to the explanation.
+I couldn’t believe it—I even understood the explanation!
+My son commented that he found the Math Online tutorials so easy to understand.